Drebedenb/tages_test/README.md

 ## index.js

 Solution of problem on pure node js.
+For the best results in time you need to adjust RAM_SIZE inside of index.js file.
+Solution uses workers.